INValentin/andela_first_repo/README.md

 # andela frontend repo
 Repository for ANDELA PROJECT

-This is where you find a little documentation!
+This is the static html/css for my design.